What are my responsibilities as a tenant?

 Can I make improvements to my home?

 Yes you can – as long as you’ve got an assured tenancy (sorry we can’t give permission for starter tenancies).
 However, you’ll need to get our consent first, and if applicable you must get planning permission and comply with building regulations.
 Any works must be carried out by qualified tradesmen.
 Any electrical works must be carried out by a qualified electrician and a certification number.
+Complete our home improvements and alterations form to request any changes you wish to make.

 I've lost my tenancy agreement